 7. Sun Valley, ID

-The world-famous Sun Valley is a resort town in Idaho near the Sawtooth National Recreational Area that has been home many celebrities from Ernest Hemingway to Bruce Willis.
-This mountain hot spot is one of the top skiing destinations in the country, but even if you don't ski there are a plethora of year-round activities to enjoy.
-These include ice skating, snowmobiling, snowshoeing, hiking, golfing, horseback riding or going on a sleigh ride.
-The community also annually hosts the Sun Valley Film Festival with celebrates filmmakers, artists, and screenwriters.
+The world-famous Sun Valley is a resort town in Idaho near the Sawtooth National Recreational Area that has been home to many celebrities from Ernest Hemingway to Bruce Willis.
+This mountain hot spot is one of the top skiing destinations in the country, but even if you do not ski there are a plethora of year-round activities to enjoy.
+These include ice skating, snowmobiling, snowshoeing, hiking, golfing, horseback riding, or going on a sleigh ride.
+The community also annually hosts the Sun Valley Film Festival with celebrates filmmakers, artists, and screenwriters from around the world.